 Male-pattern baldness usually happens gradually — so gradually that it can be hard to notice.
 Or at least, it can be easy to ignore.
 Some hair loss is natural.
 In fact, losing up to 100 hairs each and every day is nothing to worry about.
-And even if you are at one of the stages of hair loss due to male-pattern baldness, it’s not necessarily cause for concern.
+And even if you are at one of the stages of hair loss due to male-pattern baldness, it does not necessarily cause concern.

-Balding doesn’t cause any physical harm or discomfort, and affects around half of all Canadian men.
+Balding doesn’t cause any physical harm or discomfort and affects around half of all Canadian men.
 Some men can really own the bald look with minimal impact on their lives (see, Bruce Willis, Jason Statham, Michael Jordan).

 But if you do want to take action to stop hair loss, sooner is better than later.
 Start tracking your suspected hair loss by taking pictures every few weeks and compare the before and after.
-Or, you can use the same scale that researchers, doctors and other hair specialists use to measure hair loss: the Norwood Scale.
+Or, you can use the same scale that researchers, doctors, and other hair specialists use to measure hair loss: the Norwood scale.

-Stage 1 — Hair loss at the top of the head (vertex) or at the hairline is barely or unnoticeable
+Stage 1: Hair loss at the top of the head (vertex) or at the hairline is barely or unnoticeable

-Stage 2 — Some hairline recession is starting to become noticeable around the temples — sometimes referred to as an adult or mature hairline.
+Stage 2: Some hairline recession is starting to become noticeable around the temples — sometimes referred to as an adult or mature hairline.

-Stage 7 — Male-pattern baldness in its most severe form of hair loss in which hair only at the sides of the head remains
+Stage 7: Male-pattern baldness in its most severe form of hair loss in which hair only at the sides of the head remains

 Coming to terms with hair loss can be challenging.
-It can lower men’s self-esteem and self-image, and has been linked to anxiety and depression.
+It can lower men’s self-esteem and self-image and has been linked to anxiety and depression.
 But acknowledging your own hair loss and deciding to seek help is an important step in exploring options to treat male-pattern baldness.

-Paying a bit more attention to hair care and scalp-health is one easy way of tackling hair loss — there are a variety of thickening shampoos and sprays available at your local pharmacy.
+Paying a bit more attention to hair care and scalp health is one easy way of tackling hair loss — there are a variety of thickening shampoos and sprays available at your local pharmacy.
 For more advanced treatment, foams and sprays like minoxidil (commonly sold under the brand name Rogaine®) can be purchased without a prescription.
 Prescription-only options like finasteride may be deemed appropriate by a doctor if other attempts haven’t worked.

 You aren’t helpless in your fight against male-pattern baldness.
 There are treatment options and things you can do to help reduce the appearance of hair loss — and even slow it down or grow new hairs.
 Book an appointment with a certified medical professional today to get started.

-Click here to schedule a free doctor’s appointment through UPGUYS
+Click here to schedule a free doctor’s appointment through UPGUYS.